jjy051/airflow-test/README.md

 ### First of all, build virtual env using virtualbox
 This is optional but highly recommended
-- It is very important to make sure that development env is independent and has no problem with other env setting conflict
+- It is very important to make sure that development env is independent and has no conflict with other env setting

 ### Next, make python virtual env on proper directory